vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

 ```
 :::

-## subscribe_createUnreceivedBlockFilterByAddress
+## subscribe_newUnreceivedBlockByAddressFilter
-Create a filter for polling for unreceived transactions on specified account by passing into `subscribe_getChangesByFilterId` as parameter.
+Create a filter for new unreceived transactions for a specified account.
-The events include new unreceived transaction generated, received and rolled back.

 - **Parameters**:
   * `Address`: Address of account